Is social drinking a trigger? How to deal with Friday night?

 So if you were going towards Friday and going, ‘Okay, I’m going to have two glasses of wine‘.
 All your brain is doing is focusing on two glasses of wine.
 Or you could approach Friday going ‘I would really like to remember what goes on.
 I’d like to wake up the next morning and have really clear memories.’

 If you walk into your party on Friday night thinking, ‘I want to wake up tomorrow morning, having really clear memories of everything that goes on’ , the clarity of that intention is going to shape your behaviour.
-It’s going to help you work out if I’m going to have this next drink or no, actually I probably need to hold back – I’m going to swap out for something non-alcoholic because I’d really like to remember tomorrow.
+It’s going to help you work out if I’m going to have this next drink or no, actually, I probably need to hold back from my usual social drinking – I’m going to swap out for something non-alcoholic because I’d really like to remember tomorrow.

 This is the other really important thing to do as a mindful drinker – planning to within an inch of your life.
 I’m going to give you four questions to help you guide your planning.